 - International travel

-- You have a preexisting medical condition (assuming the insurance plan covers it)
+- You have a preexisting medical condition (if the plan covers it)

-- Traveling to a remote destination lacking easy access to emergency medical care
+- Traveling to remote destinations without easy access to care

 Review your credit card perks